Cutting planes for signomial programming: Introduction

 The relaxation algorithms used by these solvers are based on factorable programming \cite{leoinbook, mccormick1976computability}: This approach treats the multivariate nonlinear terms $g_i$ as composite functions.
 These algorithms typically factorize each $g_i$ into sums and products of a collection of univariate functions.
 If convex and concave relaxations of those univariate functions are available, these algorithms can linearize these relaxations, and yield a linear relaxation for Eq.~\eqref{minlp}.
 Common lists of such univariate functions, that are usually available to all sBB solvers, include $t^a$ (for $a\in\mathbb{N}$), $\frac{1}{t}$, $\log{t}$, $\exp{t}$.
 Some solvers also offer a choice of trigonometric functions, e.g.~\couenne.

 Most sBB solvers can handle \emph{signomial term} $\psi_{\alpha}(x) \deq x^{\alpha} =\prod_{j \in [n]} x_j^{\alpha_j}$, where the exponent vector $\alpha$ is in $\bR^n$, but in a way that yields poor relaxations (more about this below).
 In this paper, we provide a deeper treatment of the signomial term w.r.t. convexification and linearization within an sBB algorithm.
-The \scip solver can handle signomial terms, but, as of version 8.0, the treatment was limited to recognizing convexity and concavity.
-The technical report \cite{bestuzheva2023global} explicitly states that the techniques proposed in this paper are going to be integrated into \scip.

 When all the terms in $g$ are signomial terms, the problem \eqref{minlp} falls under the category of signomial programming (SP).
 In this scenario, we refer to \eqref{minlp} as the \emph{natural formulation} of SP.
 The left-hand sides of the constraints in this formulation are referred to as \emph{signomial functions}.
 The lifted set $\cSl$ in the extended formulation \eqref{minlp2} is called a \emph{signomial lift}.